 Understanding this Agreement

 The provider of your travel service will have its own terms and conditions (such as airline conditions of carriage or accommodation or car hire terms).
-All such terms and conditions (including limitations of liability) apply to any travel service booked pursuant to this Agreement and, accordingly, a reference to “this Agreement” shall mean (i) the terms and conditions set out herein; (ii) the terms and conditions of the Flight Centre Travel Group Data Processing Addendum (see below); (iii) the terms and conditions set out in your credit account approval letter (if applicable); and (iv) all terms and conditions of any provider of your travel services.
+All such terms and conditions (including limitations of liability) apply to any travel service booked pursuant to this Agreement and, accordingly, a reference to “this Agreement” shall mean (i) the terms and conditions set out herein; (ii) the terms and conditions set out in your credit account approval letter (if applicable); and (iii) all terms and conditions of any provider of your travel services.
 To the extent of any inconsistency between a travel service provider’s terms and conditions and the terms and conditions set out herein, the travel service provider’s terms and conditions shall prevail, save to the extent that any provision in the travel service provider’s terms and conditions is deemed to be invalid or unenforceable.
 Your travel service providers will be identified on your itinerary or travel documents and their respective terms and conditions will be available directly on their websites or by contacting them.
 Alternatively you can ask us for copies.
 You must read all applicable travel service provider terms and conditions carefully because in every case they will apply to the provision of your travel services.

-For the purposes of Directive (EU) 2015/2302 on package travel and linked travel arrangements and the Irish legislation implementing that Directive, the parties agree that this Agreement is a general agreement for the booking of travel arrangements in connection with your trade, business, craft or profession.
+For the purposes of the European Union (Package Travel And Linked Travel Arrangements) Regulations 2019, the parties agree that this Agreement is a general agreement for the booking of travel arrangements in connection with your trade, business, craft or profession.